 Trip Duration

-There's an average wait time of 60 minutes for the night bus and 4-7 minutes for the Green Line metro.
+There's an average wait time of 60 minutes for the night bus.

 Convenience